jiangmiao/auto-pairs/README.md

         (|)'hello' after fast wrap at |, the word will be ('hello') (|)<hello> after fast wrap at |, the word will be (<hello>)

-*   g:AutoPairsShortcuts
+*   g:AutoPairsShortcutJump

-        Default: 1
+        Default: '<M-n>'

-        imap 3 shortcuts
-        <M-n> jump to next closed bracket.
+        Jump to the next closed pair
-        <M-a> jump to end of line.
-        <M-o> jump to newline with indented.

 *   g:AutoPairsMapBS